RALIST/game/Wasteland Chronicles.md

 ### Attributes

-Players allocate 40 points among the 7 attributes during character creation:
+- **Strength:** (Starting range: 1-10)
-- **Strength:** Affects physical damage, carrying capacity, and melee weapon effectiveness.
+    - Affects physical damage dealt in melee combat.
+    - Determines carrying capacity.
+    - Influences success in Strength-based skill checks (e.g., breaking down doors).
+- **Perception:** (Starting range: 1-10)
-- **Perception:** Influences accuracy with ranged weapons, awareness of surroundings, and success in certain skill checks.
+    - Influences accuracy with ranged weapons.
+    - Affects awareness of surroundings and enemy detection.
+    - Determines success in Perception-based skill checks (e.g., spotting hidden objects).
+- **Endurance:** (Starting range: 1-10)
+    - Determines maximum health points (HP).
-- **Endurance:** Determines health points, resistance to damage and radiation, and overall physical resilience.
+    - Influences resistance to damage and radiation.
+    - Affects physical resilience and fatigue recovery.
+- **Charisma:** (Starting range: 1-10)
-- **Charisma:** Affects interactions with NPCs, persuasion attempts, and leadership abilities.
+    - Influences interactions with NPCs and persuasion attempts.
+    - Affects prices in bartering and trading.
+    - Determines success in Charisma-based skill checks (e.g., leading a group).
+- **Intelligence:** (Starting range: 1-10)
-- **Intelligence:** Influences skill points gained per level, success in Science and Medicine skills, and understanding of lore and technology.
+    - Determines the number of skill points gained per level.
+    - Influences success in Science and Medicine skills.
+    - Affects understanding of lore and technology.
+- **Agility:** (Starting range: 1-10)
+    - Determines Action Points (AP) available in combat.
+    - Influences movement speed and evasion.
-- **Agility:** Determines action points in combat, movement speed, and success in stealth and evasion.
+    - Determines success in Agility-based skill checks (e.g., sneaking).
+- **Luck:** (Starting range: 1-10)
-- **Luck:** Influences critical hit chance, random encounters, and the outcome of certain events.
+    - Influences critical hit chance in combat.
+    - Affects the outcome of random encounters and events.
+    - Determines success in Luck-based skill checks (e.g., gambling).

 Each attribute point increases the relevant stat by 1 and affects various gameplay aspects, such as combat damage, skill checks, carrying capacity, and interaction with NPCs.

+### Stats:
+- **Maximum Health Points (HP):** Determined by Endurance.
+Represents the character's overall health and ability to withstand damage.
+- **Action Points (AP):** Determined by Agility.
+Used to perform actions in combat, such as attacking, moving, or using items.
+- **Carrying Capacity:** Determined by Strength.
+Limits the amount of weight the character can carry.
 ### Skills
 #### Combat